Giuliano Toraldo di Francia: Biography

 Toraldo di Francia is one of the translators of Richard Feynman's lectures on physics into Italian.
 He is also known as a philosopher of science and was President of the Italian Society for Logic and Philosophy of Science.
-He was also and expert on Dante Alighieri, founded a forum for problems of war and peace and was active in a society for the scientific investigation of paranormal phenomena (CICAP).
+He was also an expert on Dante Alighieri, founded a forum for problems of war and peace and was active in a society for the scientific investigation of paranormal phenomena (CICAP).
 He was director of the music school in Fiesole, where he also directed and wrote the libretto for an opera.

 The architect Cristiano Toraldo di Francia was his son.